Russia threatens to cancel grain deal with Ukraine - ExBulletin

 Russian Foreign Minister Sergei Lavrov on Friday threatened to scrap a landmark grain deal with Ukraine if obstacles to Moscow’s exports remained.

-The agreement brokered in July by Turkey and the UN allows Ukraine, one of the world’s leading grain producers, to export grain through a safe corridor in the Black Sea.
+Negotiated in July by Turkey and the United Nations, the deal allows Ukraine – one of the world’s leading grain producers – to export grain through a safe corridor in the Black Sea.

 The agreement has so far enabled the export of more than 27 million tonnes of grain and agricultural products.